thegreenwebfoundation/carbon.txt/README.md

 1. It brings this information into the public domain in a way that is consistent, and easily accessible.
 2. It lays the groundwork for a future where checking if a website/service uses green energy is democratised, and not locked to a single database or organisation.

-In order to achieve this, we believe that any proposed convention, such as carbon.txt, should:
+In order to achieve this, we believe that any proposed convention, such as carbon.txt should:

 - use as much existing infrastructure as possible, especially as we already have structures and governance for making the internet work;
-- be open source, so it can easily be built into modern tooling for continuous delivery and existing platforms/software;
+- be released under permissive licencing, so it can easily be built into modern tooling for continuous delivery and existing platforms/software;
-- be human readable, as well as machine readable.
+- be human readable, as well as machine readable;

 ## Why do we need this?

-There's almost no transparency around how we source power at the moment.
-Green Web Foundation has been building a [Green Domains database](https://www.thegreenwebfoundation.org/green-web-datasets/), open sources [the code for tracking this](https://github.com/thegreenwebfoundation/admin-portal) and is publishing [open datasets about the state of the green web](https://datasets.thegreenwebfoundation.org/).
+We need a fossil free internet by 2030, but there's still not much transparency around how we source power at the moment.
+The Green Web Foundation has been building a [Green Domains database](https://www.thegreenwebfoundation.org/green-web-datasets/), open sources [the code for tracking this](https://github.com/thegreenwebfoundation/admin-portal) and is publishing [open datasets about the state of the green web](https://datasets.thegreenwebfoundation.org/).

-But we need something more.
-Something that can endure beyond a single organisation. **We need a convention like carbon.txt**.
+This dataset has largely been carried out via a combination of asssociating IP address space like IP ranges or Autonomous System Numbers with specific organisation - then accompanying this link with manual verification of written reports and certificates provided by organisations to back up their green claims.

+This has worked for the few million domains, and few billion checks against the database, but there are more tools that can help now, and the internet is a much bigger more dynamic place than it was 10 years ago.

+Tools like the domain name system allow for a variety of ways to establish a link between a one domain and who is hosting or operating it.
+Dedicated registries already exist to make it possible to trust that electricity has been generated from clean and renewable energy sources.

+Carbon.txt serves to make links between these two systems easier to follow, so when there is a claim that a website is running on green energy, you can trace the provenance down more easily.

 ## What are the benefits?

-The carbon.txt convention has two main user groups:

-- Digital service providers (CDNs, hosting providers, managed services)
-- Individual website owners

 ### For digital service providers

-Providers are able to:
+If you provide hosted digital services to others, carbon.txt lets you:

-- Broadcast that the infrastructure they manage or use to provide their service runs on green power, in an open, transparent and publicly accessible way.
+- Receive recognition in a human readable and machine readable way that the infrastructure you manage or use to provide your service runs on green energy.
-- Acknowledge and justify any green or carbon neutral credentials they are claiming.
-- Identify themselves as an upstream provider in digital supply chains through [Green Web Checks](https://www.thegreenwebfoundation.org/green-web-check/).
-Take the example of _The Really Green CDN Company_ who offers a CDN service that runs on Google’s infrastructure.
-Currently, when a check is run against a site hosted on _The Really Green CDN Company’s_ network, the results returned would say the site is hosted by Google.
-After _The Really Green CDN Company_ implement carbon.txt on their services, results from a GreenCheck would return showing the site is hosted by _The Really Green CDN Company_ as well as any evidence linking to their use of Google’s services.
-- “Pass on” their green credentials to websites or other downstream services that use them.
+- Allow any downstream services or websites using your services to make the same claims, with a clear chain of attribution.
+- Earn trust from customers by helping creating an evidence base of action being taken by providers to help the world transition to a fossil free internet.
+- Demonstrate leadership if you are moving faster in terms of a climate repsonse than the organisations your supply chain.

 ### For individual website owners

-Website owners are able to:
+If you operate a website, or run an application yourself, you are able to:

-- Create their own carbon.txt file which can be used to indicate which provider they are using.
-This is helpful if they do not want to wait for their upstream provider/s to make their own DNS or HTTP Header changes.
-- Share their own, more detailed information.
-For example, they might be using multiple providers for different parts of their website.
-They may have a web host, another provider for images, another for advertising, another for video etc. Such information could then be used as a reference by other projects, like the [HTTP Archive’s Web Almanac](https://almanac.httparchive.org/en/2022/), or by other services that aim to capture the overall "greenness" of the web.

-## How it works

-When checking a website, the following checks are performed:

-1. Check the domain name is a valid one.
-2. Check there if there is `carbon-txt` DNS TXT record for the given domain.
-3. Perform an HTTP request at [https://domain.com/carbon.txt](https://domain.com/carbon.txt), OR the override URL given as the value in the DNS TXT lookup.
-4. If there is valid 200 response and a parseable file, parse the file.
-5. If there is a no valid 200/OK response at domain.com/carbon.txt (i.e. a 404, or 403), check the HTTP response for a `Via` header with a new domain, as a new domain to check.
-6. Repeat steps 1 through 5 until we end up with a 200 response with a parsable carbon.txt payload, or bad request (i.e. 40x, 50x).

-Once there is a parseable carbon.txt file, the domain the carbon.txt belongs to is used as a lookup key against a known list of domains associated with a provider.
-If there is a match, the site is assumed to be running at the provider, and shows as green.

-At this stage, the Green Web Dataset will still be the source of truth for verifying green services.
-This means that providers will still be required to register with The Green Web Foundation, and provide evidence of their green claims.

-In the long run, we want to be able to use publicly available data to link green energy usage or procurement.
-Some example of data sources we might explore are:

-- Data provided by the [EnergyTag API](https://energytag.org/fea/)
-- Open data provided by government, such as this dataset of [Renewable Energy Credit (REC) purchases in Taiwan](https://www.trec.org.tw/en/transaction_history_direct?year=2023).
+- Demonstrate in human and machine-readable ways, the care you have taken in responsibly sourcing the providers that make up the supply chain in your own sites or applications.
+- Help build the evidence base for tracking the transition of to a fossil free internet.
+Projects like the [HTTP Archive’s Web Almanac](https://almanac.httparchive.org/en/2022/), use datasets like these to provide a detailed breakdown of the overall "greenness" of the web every year, and your efforts provide the data needed for create the insights in these reports.

 ## Getting started